 Do you suffer from mean world syndrome?
 If you consume the average amount of news media then the answer is probably yes.
 Mean world syndrome is a psychological bias where you believe the world is more dangerous than it actually is.
-George Gerbner first coined the phrase in the 60s after a lifetime’s work of studying the effects of television consumption on viewers.
+It was George Gerbner who first coined the phrase in the sixties after a lifetime of work studying the effects of television consumption on viewers.

 The next day, two travellers that were staying in my accommodation were surprised to hear about my mini-exploration.
-Both of them were under the impression that Dakar was unsafe based on what they had read on the internet — they read out an article to me which was quite terrifying.
-I told them this wasn’t accurate and convinced them to visit.
-They had a great time which goes to show that ignorance is often bliss.
+Both of them were under the impression that Dakar was unsafe based on what they had read on the internet — they proceeded to read out an article which was quite terrifying.
+I told them this wasn’t accurate and convinced them to visit which they did and had a great time which goes to show that ignorance is often bliss.

 When it comes to travel, the majority of us suffer from a severe case of mean world syndrome.
 While in Senegal I was given glowing reports of Sierra Leone from two travellers who had lived and worked there for several years.
 They described the friendly people and stunning beaches which can be compared to the Seychelles but without the crowds.